AleksandarBuk/Gold/README.md

 # Gold
-Trend, Volatility and Returns analysis on gold prices.
+Trend, Volatility and Returns analysis on Gold_Monlthly dataset.